 Red split lentils: Our organic red split lentils are sourced from various countries, due to the high demand.
 They are easy to prepare, require no soaking and can be served as a main dish or an accompaniment to many meals.
 These great tasting lentils will mash down when they cook, so are excellent for making hearty, thick dishes such as dhal, or for thickening soups and stews.
 When cooking red split lentils, you can replace the water with a stock of your choice.
 You could also try adding a dollop of butter or good-quality olive oil.

 Yellow split peas: as with the other types of lentils, yellow split peas are a great source of protein.
 They are very lean and healthy, with just 1g of fat per 350 calories (1,500 kJ) serving.
 Most of the calories come from protein and complex carbohydrates.

 Organic brown lentils may look a bit boring on the shelf, but they are a highly versatile, high-protein ingredient that no kitchen should be without.
-Large, flat brown lentils, which retain their shape well during cooking, brown lentils are slightly stronger in flavour than green lentils, with a solid skin.
-Recently, we had a spare 5 kg bag of organic brown lentils in the shop that were coming up to their sell-by date.
-It got me thinking - what do we do with these little brown gems?
+Large and flat, brown lentils retain their shape well during cooking.
+They're slightly stronger in flavour than green lentils, with a solid skin.
+Recently, we had a spare 5kg bag of organic brown lentils in stock, coming up to its sell-by date.
+It got us thinking - what exactly could we do with these little brown gems?

 In summary, organic brown lentils should be part of every kitchen store-cupboard.
-They are great in curries and dahl, can be used to easily extend dishes that use minced meat, such as cottage pie, and can also be added to soups and casseroles.
-As these little gems keep well, it is a really good idea to buy in bulk, which is much cheaper from Naturally Good Food.
+They are great in curries and dhal, can be used to extend dishes that use minced meat, such as cottage pie, and can also be added to soups and casseroles.
+As these little gems keep well, it is a really good idea to buy in bulk, which is much cheaper.

 We have a blog section with hints and tips on some of our major food categories.
 Below are some hints and tips about legumes.